British Secondary Curriculum in Romania: Key Stage 3, 4 & 5

 Joining the Sixth Form is an ideal opportunity to participate in the International Award scheme, to run charity events and to organise social events.

-Sixth Form life is voluntary, and students can put in as much time as they feel able to.
-Contribution to Sixth Form life will be recognised in the application process when students move into either higher education or employment, as the information they are able to give about their developing personality and character will form the basis of their personal statements and curriculum vitae.
+Sixth Form life is voluntary, and students can put in as much time as they like.
+Contribution to Sixth Form life will be recognised in the application process when students move into either higher education or employment, as the information they can give about their developing personality and character will form the basis of their personal statements and curriculum vitae.

 Assessment and target setting